The opportunity to better serve customers is driving greater interest in IIoT remote monitoring and predictive servicing solutions.

 - Scheduling of delivery and delivery route planning in line with other customer requests

 The challenges to business faced by the old way:

 - For customers to be aware that they are running low, they need to establish how much of the consumable is remaining.
 This may require external inspection and the customer finding the time to make this inspection.

 - Customers need to understand their consumption habits to estimate how long their remaining supply will last so they can schedule a new delivery.
 Few, if any will recall the last time they called to with a replenishment request, let alone those in the last 12 months.

-- Customers may not be able to raise a replenishment request at an obvious point (e.g when a tank is half-full) due to capacity and minimum delivery quantities.
-E.g. Minimum order for a water deliver may be 10,000 litres.
-Customers with a 15,000 litre tank can’t redorder when half empty as their tank does not have the capacity to accommodate a 10k delivery.
+- Customers may not be able to raise a replenishment request at an obvious point (e.g. when a tank is half-full) due to capacity and minimum delivery quantities.
+E.g. Minimum order for a water deliver may be 10,000 liters.
+Customers with a 15,000 liter tank can’t reorder when half empty as their tank does not have the capacity to accommodate a 10k delivery.

-- Unfortunately, some customers don’t realise there are running low until they’re completely out.
+- Unfortunately, some customers don’t realize there are running low until they’re completely out.

 - Customers may have meant to make a replenishment request earlier but got distracted, busy or just plain forgot.
 Delays in making a request further increases run-to-empty risk.

 The seamless supply of consumables without the customer needing to pick up the phone is a huge step forward.

 Predictive servicing via IIoT remote monitoring leads the way.